rokka-io/rokka-site/source/_demos/00-watermark.md

 ---
-title: Watermark
+title: Watermark with Text
+slug: watermark
 use: [demos]
 header_include: demos/watermark-head.html
 body_attributes: onload="updateImage()"
 ---

-# Watermark demo
+# Watermark with Text Demo

 Uses a [text operation](/documentation/references/operations.html#text) to apply a watermark on your images diagonally.
 An expression in the stack config (see below) calculates the needed